Cloey Uddenberg

-Cloey Uddenberg (born 13 November 2002) is a footballer who plays as a midfielder for Simcoe County Rovers FC.
-Born in Canada, she represents the Saint Kitts and Nevis women's national team.
+Cloey Elaine Uddenberg (born 13 November 2002) is a footballer who plays as a midfielder for AFC Toronto in the Northern Super League.
+Born in Canada, she represents Saint Kitts and Nevis at international level.

 University career

 In 2020, she began attending the University of Guelph, playing for the women's soccer team.
 In her rookie season in 2021 (the 2020 season was cancelled due to the COVID-19 pandemic), she was OUA and U Sports Rookie of the Year, OUA West Player of the Year, and was named to the Second Team All-Canadian and U Sports All-Rookie team.
+She became the first Guelph player to ever win the national Rookie of the Year Award.
+In 2022, she was named an OUA West First Team All-Star.

+In 2023, she transferred to the University of South Alabama, where she joined the women's soccer team.

+In 2024, she transferred to Purdue University to play for the women's soccer team.
+On August 25, 2024, she scored her first NCAA Division I goal in a victory over the UIC Flames.
+She played in all 18 games for Purdue in her sole season with the team.

 Club career

 Uddenberg played for League1 Ontario side Aurora FC from 2017 to 2019.

 In 2021, she played for Guelph Union.
 She scored one goal on August 24, against Unionville Milliken SC.

 In 2022, she joined Simcoe County Rovers FC.
 She was named a league First Team All-Star in 2022.
+In 2023, she was named the league's Midfielder of the Year and a league First Team All-Star.
+In 2024, she became the club's all-time appearance leader.

+In November 2024, she signed a professional contract with AFC Toronto in the Northern Super League for the 2025 season.
+She scored her first NSL goal on July 10, 2025, against Ottawa Rapid FC.